A Speaker Throughout the U.S.

 ‘Top Ten’ on Radio: “Joe Vranich advises companies that are considering moving.
 He gave us a ‘Top Ten List of Why California Companies are Calling the Moving Companies’ which reflects how bad things are here… go to his blog.
 It’s worth checking out.
 Read all about it.
 Wow!” – John Kobylt and Ken Chiampou of the “John and Ken Show,” KFI Radio Los Angeles and KNEW Radio San Francisco (the most popular local talk radio program in the United States).

-Economic Development EVP: “We invited Joe Vranich to speak to the business community of Colorado Springs and the Pikes Peak region to discuss out-migration of companies from California.
+Economic Development EVP: “We invited Joe Vranich to speak to the business community of the Colorado Springs region to discuss out-migration of companies from California.
 Joe was marvelous.
 Not only did he cover the topic very well but did so in a captivating manner.
 His use of humor and anecdotes was entertaining and informative.
 Many people including me felt it was one of the best speeches heard at one of our events.
 We would invite him back in a heartbeat.” – David L. White, Executive Vice President, Marketing, Colorado Springs Regional Economic Development Corporation, Colorado.

 Economic Development / Site Selection Messages